 IJPC opposes all forms of trafficking human beings for the purpose of using them for commercial sex, hard labor, domestic service, hospitality service, factory work, peddling and begging networks, military service, and black market organ sales.
 Human trafficking is defined as the recruitment, harboring, transportation, provision, or obtaining of a person through the use of force, fraud, or coercion to provide labor, services, sexual acts, or for their body parts.

 We believe that human trafficking is a violation of a person’s human rights and an affront to the inherent dignity of every human being.
 Though outlawed long ago and considered something of the past, human trafficking is nothing less than modern-day slavery.
 Traffickers prey on the most vulnerable members of society, exploiting their circumstances and desire for a better life by tricking them with promises of safety, shelter, employment, or education.

 In 2014, the committee developed a curriculum appropriate for high school juniors and seniors that has been distributed to most Catholic high schools in the Archdiocese of Cincinnati.
 This curriculum can be adapted for use with a variety of audiences.
 Committee members have given informational trainings to parish groups, schools, and other interested parties upon request.
+If you would like to have IJPC give a presentation to your group, please contact Samantha.
 IJPC cooperates and collaborates with organizations like End Slavery Cincinnati that work to reduce various forms of trafficking through advocacy and work directly with victims of trafficking.

 Ohio SB4: Expand Expungement and Intervention (updated 7/19/2017)